red/docs/preprocessor.md

 ## Pattern-matching macros

-This is the lower-level version of macros, there are no implicit actions, but full control is given to the user.
-Instead of matching a word and fetching argument, it matches a pattern provided as a Parse dialect rule or keyword.
+Instead of matching a word and fetching argument(s), the macro matches a pattern provided as a Parse dialect rule or keyword.
+The returned value is replacing the matched pattern in default *auto* mode.

+In *manual* mode, there are no implicit actions, but full control is given to the user.
 No automatic replacement takes place, it is up to the macro function to apply the desired transformations and set the resume point of the processing.
-The typical form is:
+The typical default form is:
     #macro <rule> func [start end /local word1 word2...][...code...]
+And for manual mode:
+    #macro <rule> func [[manual] start end /local word1 word2...][...code...]
 The `<rule>` part can be:
 * a lit-word! value: for matching a specfic word.
 * a word! value: a Parse keyword, like a datatype name or `skip` for matching *all* values.
 * a block! value: a Parse dialect rule.

 `start` and `end` argument are references delimiting the matched pattern in the source code.
-The return value needs to be a reference to the resuming position.
+In manual mode, the return value needs to be a reference to the resuming position.

 **Examples**

     Red []

-    #macro integer! func [s e][s/1: s/1 + 1 next s]
+    #macro integer! func [s e][s/1 + 1]
     print 1 + 2
 will result in: